Pain and Palliative Care

 from Calvin College in Grand Rapids, Michigan, and her Masters of Music

-Education with an Equivalency in Music Therapy from the University of
+Education with an Equivalency in Music Therapy from the University of Iowa.

-an adjunct faculty member at the University of Tennessee School of Music.
+faculty member at the University of Tennessee School of Music.

 Teresa Combs, CMT

 In 2002, Teresa became Nationally Certified in Therapeutic Massage and